Jviiith/Data-Migration/Data_Migration.md

 - **Cons:**
   - Requires physical shipment of device, adds time to migration (*2-3 weeks arrival period & 1 week end-end transfer*).
 - **Recommendation:**
-  - This method is only viable in situations where there's  limited bandwidth or there's a need to migrate large volumes of data relatively quickly.
+  - This method is suitable for limited bandwidth scenarios or when migrating large volumes of data quickly.
+Costs include rental fees for the device (*charged per day*) and data transfer between the Snowball device and AWS services like S3 (*charged based on data amount*).
+Additional charges may apply for shipping the device.
+Due to the 20TB data size, longer transfer durations will incur higher rental fees and additional costs.

 ---

-My final recommendation: Given the size of your database, database engine, schema, and the necessity to minimize downtime, AWS DMS is the best option.
+My final recommendation: Given the size of your database, data size, schema, and the necessity to minimize downtime, AWS DMS is the best option.
 AWS DMS provides convenience, ease of use, smooth database transition, and overall cost-effectiveness when compared to other transfer options, such as Snowball or Snowmobile.

-If the on-premise database contains features that are not supported by native AWS database choices, such as special extensions or custom configurations, the migration method will be considerably impacted.
-In such scenarios, a hybrid migration method becomes more advantageous, with DMS doing the initial data transfer and then using EC2 instances to perform manual modifications or data transformation to handle unsupported features.
-This adds more complexity to the migration process.
+If the on-premise database contains features not supported by native AWS choices, manual migration becomes advantageous for full control and customization.
+This involves running an EC2 instance, configuring it, and importing data.
+However, this adds complexity and downtime.
+To ensure resilience using AWS EC2, deploy instances across multiple availability zones, implement backups, configure secondary storage (e.g., S3, EBS), follow AWS security best practices, and conduct regular patches/updates on EC2 instances for compliance.

 ## Proof-of-concept (POC) plan for DMS solution:
 This plan is for testing the AWS Database Migration Service (DMS) solution which involves defining objectives, selecting a suitable environment, setting up the migration, executing tests, and evaluating the results.